Demographic situation

 The relations between the state and the religious communities in Greece are defined by the Constitution, international conventions and executive laws.
 The Greek Constitution states (Article 13) that:

-- All known religions shall be free and their rites of worship shall be performed unhindered and under the protection of the law.
-The practice of rites of worship is not allowed to offend public order or the good usages.
+2. All known religions shall be free and their rites of worship shall be performed unhindered and under the protection of the law.
+The practice of rites of worship is not allowed to offend public order or principles of morality.
 Proselytism is forbidden.

-- No person shall be exempt from discharging his obligations to the State or may refuse to comply with the laws by reason of his religious convictions.
+No one may, on account of his religious beliefs, be exempted from the fulfilment of his obligations to the State or refuse to comply with the laws.

 Education, in accordance with Article 16 of the Constitution, constitutes a basic mission of the State and shall aim at the moral, intellectual, professional and physical training of Greeks, the development of national and religious consciousness and at their formation as free and responsible citizens.